Frauke1992/Sample-Size-Recommendations-Rare-Events-Logistic-Regression/README.md

+## Open Tasks:
+- predict class with prevalence as threshold in addition to 0.5
+- run for 1000 samples instead of only 100
+- manipulate reliability as well

 # Sample Size Recommendations in Rare-Events Logistic Regression
 Code for master thesis titled "Questioning Sample Size Recommendations in Rare-Events Logistic Regressions – a Simulation Study".